GabbySuwichaya/gen-ai.github.io/_pages/about.md

-GenAI-CUEE is a research group at Chulalongkorn University under [Data Analytics (DTA) 📈](https://ee.eng.chula.ac.th/data-analytics-dta/).
+GenAI is a research group at Chulalongkorn University under [Data Analytics (DTA) 📈](https://ee.eng.chula.ac.th/data-analytics-dta/).

 Our missions are:

-- academic reasearch for deep learning-based solutions.

- [*Research Groups*](https://genai.cuee.io/portfolio) for the recent works done by undergraduate students.
+- academic reasearch for deep learning-based solutions. [*Research Groups*](https://genai.cuee.io/portfolio) for the recent works done by undergraduate students.

-- academic lectures in machine learning and data analytics.

- [*Teaching*](https://genai.cuee.io/teaching) for the course materials in Estimation Theory and Statististical Modeling and Inference.
+- academic lectures in machine learning and data analytics. [*Teaching*](https://genai.cuee.io/teaching) for the course materials in Estimation Theory and Statististical Modeling and Inference.

-- AI-based solutions solutions to those who are interested.

- [*Publications*](https://genai.cuee.io/Publications) provides our past works done in the industries.
+- AI-based solutions solutions to those who are interested. [*Publications*](https://genai.cuee.io/Publications) provides our past works done in the industries.

 - My work experience is also provided in [*CV*](https://genai.cuee.io/CV).